 - Whisk – I used my electric Cuisineart smart stick with whisk attachment

 - 2 cups Trader Joe's Multigrain Baking Mix

 - 1 cup milk (or whey or dairy-free milk)

 - maple syrup (optional) (or agave syrup)

 - butter (optional)

-In mixing bowl and using a wire whip, blend Trader Joe's Multigrain Baking mix and rest of ingredients until smooth.
+In mixing bowl and using a wire whip, blend Trader Joe's Multigrain Baking mix, milk, and canola oil until smooth.

 Pour about 1/4 cup per pancake onto a lightly greased and preheated 375°F griddle.

 Cook 1 1/4- 1 1/2 minutes on each side or until golden brown.

 Instructions are from the Trader Joe's Multigrain Baking and Pancake Mix box.